Skip to Main Navigation | Skip to Content

-A student who has been suspended and then reinstated will continue to be on academic probation until both the UCM and cumulative GPA are at least 2.00.
+An undergraduate student who has been suspended and then reinstated will continue to be on academic probation until both the UCM and cumulative GPA are at least 2.00.
 If the student does not achieve a semester/enrollment period GPA of 2.00 or higher in a subsequent semester/enrollment period while on probation will be dismissed.

 How long do I have to sit out if I am dismissed?